 We recently asked you, our loyal IrishCentral readers, to share your thoughts about your favorite Irish names.

-Nearly 400 of you took the time to respond to our recent IrishCentral readers survey, which asked you to share your favorite Irish names for girls, boys, and names that can be used for either girls or boys.
+Nearly 400 of you took the time to respond to our IrishCentral readers survey back in 2020, which asked you to share your favorite Irish names for girls, boys, and names that can be used for either girls or boys.

 The results were a varied mix of stunning Irish names, proving yet again what great taste you all have!